More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Method

-We recruited mom vloggers on Douyin and Xiaohongshu by direct messaging them, after searching with the keyword ``mom vlogger'' and watching many videos.
-By watching mom vlogging, we were able to familiarize ourselves with this specific genre of videos and ask more informed questions in later interviews.
+\textbf{Participants.} We sent direct messages to mom vloggers on Douyin and Xiaohongshu to recruit participants, after searching the keyword ``mom vlogger'' (\begin{CJK}{UTF8}{gbsn}宝妈主播\end{CJK}).
+We watched mom vlogs to identify potential interviewees as well as to familiarize ourselves with this video genre.
+In the end, four mom vloggers responded to us after we sent 100 recruitment messages.

-Mom vloggers, especially those with a relatively large fan base, were naturally harder to recruit than viewers.
-We nevertheless strove to recruit 4 mom vloggers after sending nearly 100 messages.

-Demographic information of these participants was summarized in Table \ref{tab:table1}.
+The demographic information of these participants was summarized in Table \ref{tab:table1}.
 All but P1 had more than 10k followers, and their experience of mom vlogging ranged from 1 month to more than 1 year.
-P2 was a teacher on maternal leave, and other participants were stay-at-home moms at the time of this study.
+P2 was a teacher on maternal leave, and all other participants were stay-at-home moms at the time of this study.